Skip to main content

 We will explain what to expect during healing and when to seek advice if recovery does not progress as expected.

-Booking Your Seborrhoeic Keratosis Removal
+Book Your Seborrhoeic Keratosis Removal

 If you are considering removal of a seborrhoeic keratosis, you can book directly for a private appointment at our Blaydon clinic.
 Many patients are suitable for assessment and treatment in a single visit.